Symptoms usually derive from malformation growth or progression. Once symptoms occur, they rarely abate without intervention.

 How We Treat

-Dr. Yakes will inject ethanol using direct puncture and/or transcatheter techniques into the arteriovenous malformation.
+Dr. Yakes will inject ethanol using direct puncture techniques into the lymphatic malformation.

 Ethanol is a powerful sclerosing agent that denatures blood proteins and destroys the endothelial cells in the vessel wall effectively destroying the abnormal vascular mass and preventing its ability to regenerate.

-Ethanol and/or coils are the only curative method for treating arteriovenous malformations
+Ethanol is the only curative method for treating lymphatic malformations

 All embolizations, venograms, and arteriograms are done under general anesthesia.